-One of the most common errors which occurs and is related to this topic is the Input signal out of range error which is common for any version of the Windows operating system.
+One of the most common errors which occur and is related to this topic is the Input signal out-of-range error which is common for any version of the Windows operating system.
 Luckily, the problem can be solved rather easily by one of the methods displayed below.

 If you have just installed a new graphics card or if you have changes certain settings, a possible occurrence is that the graphics card or your PC is set to run on a refresh frequency or resolution higher than the monitor can handle which results in this annoying error code.

 This problem is the most common among laptop users with smaller monitors.
 The best way to fix this problem is by starting your PC in Safe mode and changing these settings.

 - Turn your computer on and insert a bootable Windows 10 DVD or a USB drive that has been configured correctly.
 It does not have to be your original Windows 10 DVD since you won’t need it to activate your version of Windows, only to access certain settings.